JCGoran/gevolution-cross/README.md

 # TODO list

+- [ ] find a good estimator for the error of the fit (chi squared?
+Something else?)
 - [ ] find a good fit for the correlation coefficient for all redshift pairs
 - [ ] check dependence of fit on initial seed (*optional, probably minimal as we're interested mostly in small scales*)
 - [ ] check dependence of fit on cosmological parameters